OpenNebula/addon-drbdmanage/README.md

 Follow these steps on the Front-End node only.

-### Clone the repository and run the install script.
+### Clone the Repository and Run the Install Script.

 Run the following commands as either oneadmin or root: